 Some of the topics studied by these student and faculty research groups include:

 Among the most fascinating science careers with a chemistry degree are those that involve research including the chemical industry, healthcare, analytical services, environmental consulting, government lab, academia, the electronics industry, biotechnology, and more.
-Upon graduation, students find the options for careers with a chemistry degree to be well-paying, specialized—and available immediately!
+Upon graduation, students find the options for careers with a chemistry degree to be well-paying, specialized—and, often, available immediately!

 Florida Tech research chemistry degree graduates secure jobs in the chemical industry, health care, analytical services, environmental consulting, government labs, academia, and the electronics, materials, and biotechnology industries.